 We found a bunch of areas we liked, told our realtor, and he found us homes to look at in those areas.
-When he sent us the lists of homes, we did even more in-depth research on those particular neighbourhoods.
+When he sent us the lists of homes, we did even more in-depth research on those particular neighborhoods.

-Before bidding on a home, always check the school ratings, crime rate in the area (we used the Toronto crime rate page) and the demographics of others in the area (if you are a young family, you will likely want to live in an area with other young families).
+Before bidding on a home, always check the school ratings, the crime rate in the area (we used the Toronto crime rate page) and the demographics of others in the area (if you are a young family, you will likely want to live in an area with other young families).

 5. Never judge the decor in a home